{{ summaryHeading }}

 Gradient kind Geometry part Stop-position meaning Common use

-linear-gradient() An angle in degrees.
+linear-gradient() Angle in degrees, or a directional keyword in hand-written CSS.
 Percentage along the gradient line.
 Banners, buttons, panels, and directional lighting.

 radial-gradient() Circle or ellipse, size keyword, and center point.
 Percentage moving outward from the center.
 Highlights, glows, vignettes, and focal backgrounds.

 conic-gradient() Start angle and center point.
-Percentage around a complete turn.
+Percentage or angle around a complete turn.
 Rings, wheels, accent dials, and segmented sweeps.

 repeating-* Same geometry as the selected base function.
 First-to-final stop range becomes the repeat interval.
 Stripes, bands, radial ripples, and repeated conic accents.

-Stop count At least 2 stops are needed; only the first 10 stops export.
-Check gradient inputs appears when the count is outside the usable range.
+Stop count At least 2 stops are needed; only the first 10 stops are exported.
+Check gradient inputs appears when the count needs review.

-Stop color HEX input is normalized; invalid color text is replaced with a safe HEX value before export.
+Stop color HEX input is normalized; invalid color text is replaced with a safe HEX value.
 Color syntax reports Ready or Sanitized.

 Stop position Positions are clamped from 0% to 100%.
 Color stops reports whether positions are ascending.